HEFTIEProject/heftie-textbook/book/4-processing.md

 print(f"{results=}")
 ```

-With knowledge of delayed function, we can create a delayed function to process individual chunks of an array
+With knowledge of delayed functions, we can create a delayed function to process individual chunks of an array:

 ```{code-cell} ipython3
 delayed_apply_to_chunk = joblib.delayed(apply_to_chunk)
 ```

-And then use this to create a function that will set up jobs to apply another function across every chunk of a Zarr array
+And then use this to create a function that will set up jobs to apply another function across every chunk of a Zarr array:

 ```{code-cell} ipython3
 def chunkwise_jobs(